 A summary of key insights + statistics

-• 1,500 people went to seek medical treatment due to firecracker injuries in 2021.
+- 1,500 people went to seek medical treatment due to firecracker injuries in 2021.

-• 1,100 people sought medical treatment due to injuries involving sparkles in 2021.
+- 1,100 people sought medical treatment due to injuries involving sparkles in 2021.

-• 32% of all emergency department visits for firework injuries in 2021 were for treating burns.
+- 32% of all emergency department visits for firework injuries in 2021 were for treating burns.

-• 31% of consumer fireworks that were sold in 2021 went against their state’s regulations on fireworks.
+- 31% of consumer fireworks that were sold in 2021 went against their state’s regulations on fireworks.
 The reason for this was that they contained pyrotechnic materials overload, fuse violations, and prohibited chemicals.

-• 44% of the people that died from fireworks between 2020 and 2021 were under the influence of alcohol.
+- 44% of the people that died from fireworks between 2020 and 2021 were under the influence of alcohol.

-• In 2018, fireworks caused 19,500 fires, causing a total of $105 million of property damage.
+- In 2018, fireworks caused 19,500 fires, causing a total of $105 million of property damage.

 Final thoughts

 Fireworks can be extremely dangerous and should be handled with great caution.
-The best way to use these safely is to have another adult nearby at all times while they are being set up.
+The best way to use them safely is to have another adult nearby at all times while they are being set up.

 Make sure that you have an area designated for their use, far away from anyone who might be harmed if things go wrong.
 Children and animals should both be kept out of the area until the displays have been completed so that everyone can be safe.